zsparal/api-documentation/source/connect/onboarding.rst

 :doc:`Getting started guide for OAuth </connect/getting-started>` before proceeding.
 You will need an OAuth app with the authorization flow implemented for the next steps.

-We recommend having at least the following permissions to onboard your customers:
+We recommend requesting at least the following permissions to onboard your customers during the authorization flow:

 .. list-table::
    :widths: auto